The best walkie talkies would have been great to own as a kid playing in the woods with friends, but they make even more sense for off-roaders to own.

 3. Best on the Cheap: Olywiz Handheld Long-Range Walkie Talkies

+To make our list of the best walkie talkies doesn’t have to mean spending a fortune.
 With low pricing, strong performance and good owner reviews, the Olywiz Handheld Long-Range Walkie Talkie kit easily takes our Best on the Cheap designation.
-This kit is perfect for the off-roader looking to stay connected without spending a fortune.
 Included are two handsets (a four-handset package is available), each with a long-lasting battery, a sleek and sporty design, and some light weatherproofing that’s meant to resist dust and light rain or moisture.

 Batteries, chargers, adapters and belt clips are all included, as is a handy lanyard strap.
 The Olywiz Handheld Long-Range Walkie Talkies can communicate with similar units with ease, though connecting to other handsets is just a matter of joining the same frequency.
 Users report decent performance, and tend to appreciate the compact size, light weight, and ease of portability.
 Special circuitry helps mitigate unwanted battery drain and allows for faster charging, too.